zachpino/digital-media-s18/week3/tweaks.md

             margin-right:.5%;
             margin-top:.5%;
             margin-bottom:.5%;
-            overflow:scroll;
         }
 ```

 Two changes to note. `min-height` rather than `height` allows our divs to still take up vertical space on the page even though they have no content.
 And, if there is long content, our divs will swell vertically to contain it like normal html elements.

-But we still have words that expand horizontally outsider their bounds.
-Of course, this could be solved by using `col two`, but we can also use the `overflow` property to either hide any amount of horizontally overflowing text with `overflow:hidden;` or, usually better, make it scrollable with `overflow:scroll;`.

 With these tweaks in place, let's advance to [adding our first css breakpoint](breakpoints.md).